-But beware that functions like ListLabels.fold_left whose result type is a type variable will never be considered as totally applied.
+But beware that functions like ListLabels.fold\left whose result type is a type variable will never be considered as totally applied.

+'''

-''' ListLabels.fold_left \underline{(+)} 0 [1;2;3];; This expression has type int \rightarrow int \rightarrow int but is here used with type 'a list '''
+ListLabels.fold_left (+) 0 [1;2;3];;

+Error: This expression has type int -> int -> int

+but an expression was expected of type 'a list

+'''

-When a function is passed as an argument to an higher-order function, labels must match in both types.
+When a function is passed as an argument to a higher-order function, labels must match in both types.
 Neither adding nor removing labels are allowed.

-1This correspond to the commuting label mode of Objective Caml 3.00 through 3.02, with some additional flexibility on total applications.
+&lt;sup>1This correspond to the commuting label mode of Objective Caml 3.00 through 3.02, with some additional flexibility on total applications.
 The so-called classic mode (-nolabels options) is now deprecated for normal use.